SpyrosTTK/HvACC-Settings/README.md

 You might want to take a quick look to a manual from VATSIMUK here >> https://community.vatsim.uk/topic/36405-full-cpdlc-guide-for-atc-area/

 For those who do not currently have the TopSky plugin, I have included the latsest version.
 Expect frequent updates!

+UPDATE!!!
+If you want to have bigger menus and staff, you can add this to the TopSkySettings.txt (Read the file!)